 SESAM news

 We are delighted to announce that SESAM members now receive a 15% discount on the Article Processing Charges for publications in Advances in Simulation.
-Your discount code is obtained by logging into your SESAM members' profile.
-When submitting an article you should include the code in the institutional membership box on the payment page.
+You should claim the discount during the payment process should your manuscript be accepted.
+The Society will be asked to confirm entitlement.

 Follow us on Twitter @AdvinSimulation.